 There are some rare but dangerous complications that can be life-threatening.
 These include organ damage, formation of blood or fat clots, excessive fluid or blood loss, and infection.
 There is also a low risk of having a toxic or allergic reaction to the anesthetic solution that is injected into the body during liposuction.

 Some of the risks of liposuction can be minimized by stopping smoking several weeks before the procedure, being in good general health, and following your surgeon’s instructions during the recovery period.

 Most people recover quite quickly from liposuction and are able to return to work in just a few days.
-At the one-week mark, patients return to see Dr. Obaid for a follow-up to make sure that recovery is proceeding as normal.
+At the one-week mark, patients return to see their surgeon for a follow-up to make sure that recovery is proceeding as normal.